vpavlenko/vpavlenko/README.md

 In Rawl I also try to reuse a huge collection of MIDI files available in the internet to show the real structure of Western harmony and arrangement, at scale.

 If Rawl inspires you in any way, please contact me.

+My current plan is to make at an interactive introduction textbook to harmony, somewhat like a sequel to https://book-one.hooktheory.com/

 Abandoned demos:
 - https://vpavlenko.github.io/chiptheory/